Keep your camping trips clean with a camper or RV dehumidifier.

 Airflow is Important

-RV’s and campers are built with small ventilation fans, skylights, and windows but they also have unique circulation issues.
-As every nook and cranny is maximized for either multiple purposes or storage space, there is likely to be cabinets and corners that simply aren’t reached by the airflow those little fans encourage.
+During the summer months, keeping your RV ventilated is simple.
+You can open vents or windows to let the breeze in or turn the air conditioner on in order to keep things cool.
+However, even with these small ventilation fans, skylights, and windows, RVs still have unique circulation issues.
+As every nook and cranny is maximized for either multiple purposes or storage space, there are likely to be cabinets and corners that simply aren’t reached by the airflow those little fans encourage.

-You are going to need a more aggressive strategy to control moisture in your RV that is small and fully contained, spill proof, non-toxic and non-corrosive, not dependant on additional electricity or power draw, and renewable.
+You are going to need a more aggressive approach to control moisture in your RV that is small and fully contained, spill-proof, non-toxic and non-corrosive, not dependent on additional electricity or power draw, and renewable.

 Control moisture with an RV Dehumidifier

-Using safe, natural silica gel, the Eva-Dry Mini Dehumidifiers address all of an RV owner’s moisture control needs.
+Using safe, desiccant beads, the Eva-Dry Mini Dehumidifiers address all of an RV owner’s moisture control needs.
 These units are small (about the size of a smoke detector) and can be placed anywhere in the RV to absorb moisture out of the air.
 They won’t spill when drawers are opened or when the camper is moving; they also don’t require any electricity or power to work.

 Check unseen areas

-Using one or more of the EDV-500 Eva-Dry units in strategic places within your RV will control moisture and keep condensation at bay.
-It also will prevent musty, moldy smells from forming on your clothing, linens, and upholstery.
-Place one in your pantry cabinets to keep flours and grains from caking.
+Placing one or more of the EDV-500 Eva-Dry RV dehumidifier units in strategic places within your RV will control moisture and keep condensation at bay.
+It will also prevent musty smells from forming on your clothing, linens, and upholstery.
+Place one in your pantry cabinets to keep flour and grains from caking.
 Don’t forget storage areas like the unventilated “boxes” formed under beds and sinks.